 U.S. wild-caught black grouper is a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

-Above target population levels in the Gulf of Mexico and South Atlantic.
+Above target population level in the Gulf of Mexico/South Atlantic.

 At recommended levels.

 Fishing gears used to harvest black grouper have minimal impacts on habitat.

 Regulations are in place to minimize bycatch.

 - There are two stocks of black grouper: Gulf of Mexico/South Atlantic and Caribbean.
 According to the most recent stock assessments: